firasabdelaziz/BankMarketingPrediction/readme.md

 ## 💡 How It Works

-1. **User Input**: The user enters the contract duration, employee variation rate, and client age into the form.
+1. **User Input**: The user enters the contact duration, employee variation rate, and client age into the form.
 2. **Prediction**: Upon submission, the form data is sent to the backend, where the XGBoost model is used to predict whether the client will subscribe to a term deposit.
 3. **Results**: The prediction is displayed along with the probability percentage.